Thinking About Thinking (Metacognition)

 Humanistic Framework

 These fields encompass markets, finance, economics, history, etc, any kind of field where the aim is to model decisions made by actor’s.
-In this case, the nodes are actors and their edges are decisions.

 My framework is built on two propositions.
 The first is that in situations that have thinking participants, the participants’ views of the world never perfectly correspond to the actual state of affairs.
 The second proposition is that these imperfect views can influence the situation to which they relate through the actions of the participants.